-The calculator appearing above considers Indiana means testing data shown to estimate your Chapter 7 eligibility.
-In the table, you can also view the particulars for the Indiana Means Test for cases filed on or after May 1, 2020, while keeping in mind that every person after seven individuals is $9,000.
+Furthermore, the calculator appearing above considers Indiana means testing data shown to estimate your Chapter 7 eligibility.
+In the table, you can also view the particulars for the Indiana Means Test for cases filed on or after November 1, 2020, while keeping in mind that every person after seven individuals is $9,000.

 |# of People||Annual Income|